aman2112garg/ExpenseTracker/README.md

 );
 """

 # !
-We don't Insert to or Query the tables directyly.
+We don't Insert to or Query the tables directly.
 # !
 The insertion is handled by Stored procedures.

 """